 Ask HN: How to export photos from iPhone to non Mac computers

-4 points by ustad a day ago
+4 points by ustad 9 months ago

 OK - I am getting abit stressed in not finding a way to export a large number photos and videos from my iphone 14 to ANY computer that is not running the latest Mac OS or using the cloud.
 How can I transfer my camera filea to a linux or windows machine?
 I have tried copying from explorer (failed with “catastrophic failure”) and with itunes (have a backup but no actual files anywhere).
 Does anyone have a simple solution to do this?
 Without buying an Apple computer ….

-sandreas 12 hours ago
+sandreas 9 months ago

 Had the same issue and wrote a blog article about it.
 A bit dated but it should still work (Linux):